 When the heart weakens, there are several possible vein complications.
 Some of the most common issues include varicose veins, blood clots, deep vein thrombosis, superficial thrombophlebitis, and heart valve disease.

 A weaker heart could result in significant blood buildup in the legs, leading to bulging, twisted veins visible beneath the skin.
 This condition is known as varicose veins.
-Though mild cases typically only have cosmetic effects, more serve varicose veins could lead to skin conditions, swelling, leg pain, muscle cramps, achiness, and heaviness in the legs.
+Though mild cases typically only have cosmetic effects, more severe varicose veins could lead to skin conditions, swelling, leg pain, muscle cramps, achiness, and heaviness in the legs.

 Slower blood flow due to inadequate heart functioning may lead to blood clots, particularly in the feet and legs.
 Since blood clots block the veins and arteries, the condition could decrease blood flow and worsen associated medical issues further.
 In addition, if a blood clot breaks off and travels throughout the body, it may block essential blood flow to other areas, such as the heart, brain, and lungs.